Sign structure of the $t$-$t^\prime$-$J$ model and its physical consequences: Model and THEORETICAL FRAMEWORK

-with the superexchange term $H_J$ unchanged, which is to be called the $\sigma t$-$t'$-$J$ model below, the $\tau_{C}$ in Eq.~\eqref{tau} will reduce to the sole sign structure in the partition function~\cite{SM}
+with the superexchange term $H_J$ unchanged, which is to be called the $\sigma t$-$t'$-$J$ model below, the $\tau_{C}$ in Eq.~\eqref{tau} will reduce to the sole sign structure in the partition function

-In other words, one can precisely switch off the phase-string in the $\sigma t$-$t'$-$J$ model such that the sign structure becomes a conventional $ \tau^0_{C}$ with the \emph{same} amplitude $W_{t\text{-}t^\prime \text{-}J} [C]$~\cite{SM}.
-The above sign structures for both models are exact at any finite size, arbitrary doping, and temperature.
+In other words, one can precisely switch off the phase-string in the $\sigma t$-$t'$-$J$ model such that the sign structure becomes a conventional $ \tau^0_{C}$ with the \emph{same} amplitude $W_{t\text{-}t^\prime \text{-}J} [C]$.
+We would like to emphasize that the above sign structures for both models are exact at any finite size, arbitrary doping, and temperature (see the details in Appendix~\ref{appsec:analytic}).